LispCookbook/cl-cookbook/emacs-ide.md

 ### All other Slime shortcuts

+There is more to what we showed!
+Slime has shortcuts to disassemble the function definition of the symbol at point, learn how to navigate the inspector, toggle functions profiling, learn its indentation or completion strategies, use multiple Lisp connections, learn how to [manipulate presentations](https://slime.common-lisp.dev/doc/html/Presentations.html#Presentations)…

 Here are all the default keybindings defined by Slime mode.

 To see them, go in a .lisp file, type `C-h m` and go to the Slime section.